jocama/mesngr/README.md

 The client usage should be similar to: ./mesngr userid server port
 10. mesngr users should be able to specify their userid.
 If the userid is currently in use, the server should respond with a connection error.
 11. mesngr users should be able to specify the server (ip or name) and port where the server is running via the command line.
+12. mesngr users should be able to invite other users to chat with by entering an id (something like chat user1).
+If the messaged user is not in another conversation and accepts the invite.
+The two users enter into a private chat, which cannot be interrupted until one user enters quit.

 ## Usage Scenarios
 ### Ideal Case
+Start the server (./mesngr_svr 8443)
+Start a client (assuming localhost: ./mesngr user1 localhost 8443) Start another client (assuming localhost: ./mesngr user2 localhost 8443) Enter "chat user1" on client2
+On client1: "chat with user2?" enter "y"
+Send messages back and forth
+Start a 3rd client
+On client3 enter "chat with user2" -- should display "user2 is busy. try again later" On client1 enter quit.
+On client3 enter "chat with user2"
+On client2 display: "chat with user1?" enter "y" test messaging
+Quit client 2 and 3